 The Vimeo website, which once hosted the film, had the following brief summary:

 A visually arresting film, concentrates on the native art of the Ojibwa tribe.
 Much Ojibwa history and philosophy has been related through the rock carvings and paintings which are featured throughout this work.
 The voices of the Elders are heard in the film, describing the tales of creation and existence that mark the group’s iconography.
 A sense of mystery informs this evocative film as the realization strikes that no individual can expect to penetrate the mythos of the Ojibwa.

-The film begins with a scrolling text which tells us that “the precise meaning of the petroglyphs are carefully shrouded in mystery” thus putting a positive spin on the difficulty of entering into the minds of those who put these images and markings here some time ago.
-Given that the documentary is meant to teach us about Ojibwe culture it makes remarkably little use of traditional Ojibwe myth and legend.
+The film begins with a scrolling text which tells us that “the precise meaning of the petroglyphs are carefully shrouded in mystery.”
+This puts a positive spin on the difficulty of entering into the minds of those who put these images and markings here 800 years ago.
+Given that the documentary is meant to teach us about the culture behind the images hammered out on the rock face, it makes remarkably little use of traditional Algonkian/Ojibwe myths and legends.

-Given that the narrator was an Ojibwe language teacher at Trent University in Peterborough with a classroom in a large concrete block on the banks of the Otonobee River, you have to wonder just what he was seriously advocating other people to do while he showed up for class in his grass-killing mega-longhouse.
+Given that the narrator was an Ojibwe language teacher at Trent University in Peterborough with a classroom in a large concrete block on the banks of the Otonobee River, you have to wonder just what he was seriously advocating other people to do.
+At the same time, he showed up to teach an Ojibwe-language class in a grass-killing structure.

 Elsewhere he says this –